 Before you begin your counseling session, it is helpful if you understand a few basics about a reverse mortgage.
+The following apply to HUD's HECM product.
+Other reverse mortgage products may have different features.

-- Reverse mortgages enable homeowners age 62 or older to convert their home's equity into available cash a lender advances you money (the loan) based upon the equity in your home. - The amount of money you are eligible to receive generally depends upon the amount of equity in your home and your age at the time you get the loan. - With a reverse mortgage, you remain the owner of your home.
-As with any home, you must continue to pay property taxes and homeowner's insurance. - You are also responsible for maintaining your home in good condition.
+Generally, reverse mortgages enable homeowners age 62 or older to convert their home's equity into available cash - a lender advances you money (the loan) based upon the equity in your home.
+The amount of money you are eligible to receive generally depends upon the amount of equity in your home and your age at the time you get the loan.
+With a reverse mortgage, you remain the owner of your home.
+You must continue to pay property taxes and homeowner's insurance.
+You are also responsible for maintaining your home in good condition.

-• You will not have to repay your loan balance for as long as you live in your home.
-You must repay a HECM loan in full when the last surviving borrower dies or sells the home.
+You will not have to repay your loan balance for as long as you live in your home.
 You can choose to pay off the loan through the sale of the property or prepayment of the loan at any time without penalty.
-Your estate may retain ownership of the property and must pay off the loan in full or the property can be sold to an unrelated party for the lesser of the unpaid mortgage balance or 95% of appraised value.
+Your estate may retain ownership of the property by paying off the loan balance as determined by the lender.